mow09/logic/sudoku/README.md

-"""Sudoku logic in general to use it for image processing."""
+### Sudoku logic in general to use it for image processing.

 """
 9x9